ScienceBasedTargets/SBTi-finance-tool/_sources/rest_api.rst.txt

 * **Step 1**: Install Docker desktop

-For testing locally on your own Windows or Mac PC we first need to have a Docker engine running.
+For testing locally on your own Windows or Mac PC you first need to have a Docker engine running.
-For Linux users, this natively available in your OS and you can skip step 1.
-Docker provides some excellent installation instructions for `Windows <https://docs.docker.com/docker-for-windows/install/>`_ and `Mac <https://docs.docker.com/docker-for-mac/install/>`_.
-After you've finished these installation guides, we'll continue with step 2.
+For Linux users, this is natively available in your OS and you can skip step 1.
+Docker provides installation instructions for `Windows <https://docs.docker.com/docker-for-windows/install/>`_ and `Mac <https://docs.docker.com/docker-for-mac/install/>`_.
+After you have finished these installation guides, we'll continue with step 2.

 * **Step 2**: Download and run the SBTi container.
 The project consists of two containers, the `API <https://hub.docker.com/r/sbti/api>`_ and the `UI <https://hub.docker.com/r/sbti/ui>`_, both of which can be found on Docker Hub.
 You can choose whether you only want to run the API or also the UI.
 To run them, you need to download a compose file.
 If you only want to run the API, you need to use `this file <https://raw.githubusercontent.com/OFBDABV/SBTi_api/master/docker-compose.yml>`_, if you also want the UI, you should use `this file <https://raw.githubusercontent.com/OFBDABV/SBTi_api/master/docker-compose-ui.yml>`_.

-Now download the file of your choose and store it as `docker-compose.yml` in your home directory.
+Now download the file of your choice and store it as `docker-compose.yml` in your home directory.

 *For Windows users*